-- 1. all extremity courses - 2. all spine courses - 3. all upper quarter with 3 upper extremity courses + 3 upper spine courses - 4. all lower quarter with 3 lower extremity courses + 3 lower spine courses
+- 3. all upper quarter with 3 upper extremity courses + 3 upper spine courses - 4. all lower guarter with 3 lower extremity courses + 3 lower spine courses

 B.S.P.T. graduates are required to successfully complete all.

 Each of these courses will include equal amounts of online work (including lecture, discussion and problem solving) on the ScD website and face-to-face lab coursework at the contact session (lecture, discussion, clinical laboratory, and practice) that will be conducted over an extended weekend.
 In addition to the outside reading that will be assigned to the students, they will participate in online interactive work (threaded discussions) that complements the other course experiences.
 These sessions will provide discussions and interactions concerning related basic and applied science topics that are linked to the course material.